 Photography Scavenger Hunt

-Interested in strengthening family relationships?
-Southeast Youth & Family Services is offering free online workshops for parents and teens following a photography scavenger hunt!
+Southeast Youth & Family Services is a offering free online workshop for parents and adolescents (middle and high school students) following a photography scavenger hunt!

 Part 1: Pre-Workshop Family Activity

-Before the virtual workshops (one for parents, one for teens age 12-17), you’ll capture images that represent thoughts, feelings and experiences of the COVID pandemic.
+Before the virtual workshop, you’ll capture images that represent thoughts, feelings and experiences that are important to you.

 - Both parents and teens will take pictures using the scavenger hunt list and send them to the facilitators prior to the workshop.

-The workshops (on Zoom) include group discussions of the collected images, designed to help both youth and parents:
+The workshop (on Zoom) includes group discussions of the collected images, designed to help both youth and parents:

 - Practice creative ways to communicate with each other.